drivet/website/content/design-notes.md

 tags (i.e. prefering "em" over "i").
 More recently, this has meant making sure that my site was HTML5 compliant.
-Where appropriate, I've made use of the newer tags such as "header", "footer" and "article" and I've taken advantage of the newer HTML5 outlining algorithm to embed multiple h1 where appropriate.
+Where appropriate, I've made use of the newer tags such as "header", "footer" and "article" and I've taken advantage of the newer HTML5 outlining algorithm to embed multiple h1 tags where appropriate.

 For the most part, the stuff on this site should look okay in older and text based browsers, as long as you turn off the CSS.
 I've based the look of the